How to Authenticate Diploma for use in China

 The diploma should be notarized in the state where it is from.
 It is required to notarize the original or photocopy of the diploma with two statements: one declaration statement and one acknowledge statement.

 Please note a notary may never simply “sign and seal” a diploma.
 Chinese Consulate routinely rejects diploma, if it only bears notary statement.
 The declaration statement should be from either the holder or school registrar, not the notary.
 The acknowledge statement should be from a notary.
 The two statements can be typed or printed on either front or back side of the diploma or on a separate paper attached to the diploma.

 The declaration statement can be something like this "I declare this (the attached) is (my true original diploma) or (a true and unaltered photocopy of my diploma)".
 The statement should be signed in presence of the notary.
 The notary should add an acknowledge statement such as "Signed and sworn (or affirm) to before me this___day of____, 20___." and complete with notary seal and signature.
 Click here for a sample notarized diploma by holder or sample notarized diploma by registrar.

-- Chinese Consulates in San Francisco (covering Alaska, Northern California, Nevada, Oregon, Washington): School registrar can only declare original (or certified copy, not photocopy of) diploma for authentication; Diploma holder can only declare photocopy of diploma.
-If the declaration statement is written from the school registrar, a copy of the school registrar's business card is required.
+- Chinese Consulates in San Francisco (covering Alaska, Northern California, Nevada, Oregon, Washington): Only school registrar can declare (original or certified copy, not photocopy of) diploma for authentication; Diploma copy declared by the diploma holder is no longer acceptable.
+A copy of the school registrar's business card is required.
 Documents being authenticated at the San Francisco Consulate need to have the notary stamp present on all pages of the document.
 If your notarization is on a attached page and the notary stamp is not present on the diploma page, the San Francisco Consulate will reject it.
-If your notary is not willing to stamp each individual page of your document, you may have the notarization done on the back of your diploma, making it a single-page, double-sided document.
+If the notary is not willing to stamp each individual page of the document, please have the notarization done on the back of your diploma, making it a single-page, double-sided document.